 First, long toss does not replicate the throwing angle of throws made during games.
 Maximum distance throwing requires a release angle much higher than that of almost all game throws.
 A player and coach must always be very cautious about using training methods that don’t carry directly over to the game.
 Training at high volume with methods that do not transfer exactly over to the game is not a sound strategy.
 The only time a throw would have that trajectory would be the rare throw an outfielder makes on a throw from the fence to home plate.
 And even the outfielder’s throw from the fence to home plate isn’t recommended unless giving up extra bases to the trailing runner(s) is something the defense is okay with.

 While maximum distance throwing does utilize a higher throwing angle, those movement patterns can be offset a bit by including a phase of shorter throws following the max distance phase.
 The shorter, game-distance throws will help to recalibrate the timing and the movement patterns of the body and the arm.
 Thus allowing the player to benefit from long toss while reducing the side effects associated with the heightened release angle.

 EASY THERE, TIGER

-Stressing and then resting the arm is one thing, but stressing the arm, then waiting 3 hours to make the game-saving throw or the game-winning pitch is an entirely different story.
-Surely some players will be able to do this effectively, at least for a little while, but if you’re playing the physiological percentages, the trade-off is not worth it.
-Players should not be allowed to complete an extensive long toss program before the game, but if they find it helpful, they should be allowed to go to max distance for one repetition and then they need to move back in.
+Stressing and then resting the arm is one thing, but stressing the arm and then waiting 3 hours to make the game-saving throw or the game-winning pitch is an entirely different story.
+Surely, some players will be able to do this effectively, at least for a little while, but if you’re playing the physiological percentages, the trade-off is not worth it.
+Players should not be allowed to complete an extensive long toss program before the game, but if they find it helpful, they should be allowed to go to the max distance for one repetition, and then they need to move back in.